New Franchise Regulation under Government Regulation No. 35 of 2024

 Under GR 35/2024, franchisor (or sub-franchisor) must provide a franchise offering prospectus to potential franchisees (or sub-franchisees), containing detailed information about the franchise opportunity.
 The prospectus must be provided at least 14 calendar days before signing the franchise agreement.
 The prospectus must include:

-a. identity data of franchisors or sub-franchisors;
+1. identity data of franchisors or sub-franchisors;

-b. business legality of franchisors or sub-franchisors;
+2. business legality of franchisors or sub-franchisors;

-c. history of business activities;
+3. history of business activities;

-d. the organizational structure of franchisors or sub-franchisors;
+4. the organizational structure of franchisors or sub-franchisors;

-e. business systems;
+5. business systems;

-f. financial statements for the last 2 (two) years;
+6. financial statements for the last 2 (two) years;

-g. number of franchise business outlets of;
+7. number of franchise business outlets of;

-h. list of franchisees or sub-franchisees;
+8. list of franchisees or sub-franchisees;

-i. rights and obligations of franchisors or sub-franchisors and franchisees or sub-franchisees; and
+9. rights and obligations of franchisors or sub-franchisors and franchisees or sub-franchisees; and

-j. intellectual property certificate or intellectual property registration letter.
+10. intellectual property certificate or intellectual property registration letter.

 • Business License for the Franchise

-Before entering into a franchise agreement (for the franchisor or sub-franchisor) or commencing business activities (for the franchisee or sub-franchise), it is mandatory to have a permit in the form of a Franchise Registration Certificate (Surat Tanda Pendaftaran Waralaba – “STPW”), which applied through the Online Single Submission(“OSS”) system.
+Before entering into a franchise agreement (for the franchisor or sub-franchisor) or commencing business activities (for the franchisee or sub-franchise), it is mandatory to have a permit in the form of a Franchise Registration Certificate (Surat Tanda Pendaftaran Waralaba – “STPW), which applied through the Online Single Submission(“OSS”) system.

 Franchisor or franchisee that does not have an STPW is prohibited to use the term "franchise" (waralaba) for their business; otherwise, they will be subject to administrative sanctions in the form of a written warning and/or temporary cessation of business activities.